dat3Cph/material/docs/deepdive-1/exercises/day-1.md

 Use the `Collectors` class to perform the following operations on the list of transactions:

-- Calculate the total sum of all transaction amounts.
+1. Calculate the total sum of all transaction amounts.
-- Group transactions by currency and calculate the sum of amounts for each currency.
+2. Group transactions by currency and calculate the sum of amounts for each currency.
-- Find the highest transaction amount.
+3. Find the highest transaction amount.
-- Find the average transaction amount.
+4. Find the average transaction amount.

 2.4 **Collecting Results:**

 Use the `collect` method with different `Collectors` to aggregate and collect the results of your operations.

 Here's a simplified example of what the code structure might look like:

+### Hints

 ```java
 import java.util.List;